filipsPL/annapurna/README.md

 ### Installation

 **installation under Windows and MacOS.**.
 It should be possible to use AnnapuRNA with conda environment under Windows and MacOS.
-The limitation is the availability of the Align-it program in the conda channel - currently it is available only for linux, thus user has to obtain and compile the program independently (the source code and instructions [are available here](http://silicos-it.be.s3-website-eu-west-1.amazonaws.com/software/align-it/1.0.4/align-it.html)).
+The limitation is the availability of the Align-it program in the conda channel - currently, it is available only for Linux, thus the user has to obtain and compile the program independently (the source code and instructions [are available here](http://silicos-it.be.s3-website-eu-west-1.amazonaws.com/software/align-it/1.0.4/align-it.html)).

 # About the name